jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tuesday
 - Figure out WFC walls, floor and liquid with linesegments and bounds
+    - Rules:
+        - Ground tile with lava neighbor is always a groundtile with lava in it

     - Send examples to Che with appropriate sizes
 ## Tasks
 2. Liquid interactions